Mercury 13: History

 When NASA first planned to put people in space, they believed that the best candidates would be pilots, submarine crews or members of expeditions to the Antarctic or Arctic areas.
 They also thought people with more extreme sports backgrounds, such as parachuting, climbing, deep sea diving, etc. would excel in the program.

 NASA knew that numerous people would apply for this opportunity and testing would be expensive.
 President Dwight Eisenhower believed that military test pilots would make the best astronauts and had already passed rigorous testing and training within the government.
 This greatly altered the testing requirements and shifted the history of who was chosen to go to space originally.

 William Randolph Lovelace II, former Flight Surgeon and later, chairman of the NASA Special Advisory Committee on Life Science, helped develop the tests for NASA's male astronauts and became curious to know how women would do taking the same tests.
 In 1960, Lovelace and Air Force Brig.
 General Don Flickinger invited Geraldyn "Jerrie" Cobb, known as an accomplished pilot, to undergo the same rigorous challenges as the men.

 Lovelace became interested in beginning this program because he was a medical doctor who had done the NASA physical testing for the official program.
-He was able to fund the unofficial program, the Woman in Space program, and invited up to 25 women to come and take the physical tests.
+He was able to fund the unofficial program, the Woman in Space program, and invited 25 women to come and take the physical tests.
 Lovelace was interested in the way that women's bodies would react to being in space.
-The program was hidden from the public eye; the Mercury 13 were not reported in any major publications.
-However, they were not entirely unknown.

 Cobb was the first American woman (and the only one of the Mercury 13) to undergo and pass all three phases of testing.
+Lovelace announced her success to the public at the second International Symposium on Submarine and Space Medicine in Stockholm, Sweden in August 1960.
+Cobb's testing was reported publicly via the Associated Press (AP) newswire and articles appeared in the Washington Post and the New York Times as well as Life magazine.
+These tests were never secret, just little noticed.

-Lovelace and Cobb recruited 19 more women to take the tests, financed by the husband of world-renowned aviator Jacqueline Cochran.
-Thirteen of the women passed the same tests as the Mercury 7.
-Some were disqualified due to brain or heart anomalies.
-The results were announced at the second International Symposium on Submarine and Space Medicine in Stockholm, Sweden on August 18, 1960.
+Lovelace and Cobb recruited 24 more women to take the tests, financed by the husband of world-renowned aviator Jacqueline Cochran.
+In addition to Cobb, eighteen women traveled to Albuquerque for the examinations.
+All total, thirteen women, including Cobb, passed the same tests that had been used to vet the Project Mercury astronaut candidates for NASA.
+Some were disqualified due to minor brain or heart anomalies.